Wenchao-M/SAGE/README.md

 # SAGE
-Official implementation of paper "Stratified Avatar Generation from Sparse Observations"
+Official implementation of paper "Stratified Avatar Generation from Sparse Observations" CVPR 2024

-Code will be released before June 10.
+Code will be released before June 3.